 Lewis has degrees from Stanford University (where he was a Rockefeller Graduate Fellow), the University of Virginia, and the Université Libre de Bruxelles (Belgium).
 He has also been a guest-lecturer at the Stanford Graduate School of Business, the UVA McIntire School of Commerce, Princeton University, Georgetown University, George Mason University, and many international universities.

-He was appointed in 2014 to the Executive Advisory Board of Georgetown University’s Technology Management Program.
-He is the elected Vice Chair of the national AFCEA Intelligence Committee, and currently serves on several government advisory boards in Washington DC, focusing on advanced technologies and cyber security, and has traveled internationally for the U.S. State Department as a technology envoy.
+He was appointed in 2014 to Georgetown University’s Technology Management Advisory Council, and currently teaches as an Adjunct Professor in George Mason University's graduate school of engineering.
+He is an elected member of the prestigious national AFCEA Intelligence Committee, and currently serves on several government advisory boards in Washington DC, focusing on advanced technologies and cyber security, and has traveled internationally for the U.S. State Department as a technology envoy.

 Before moving to DC after 9/11, Lewis's career in Silicon Valley included two startup launches (one failure, one success) and working as senior policy advisor and speechwriter for the Mayor of San Jose, and subsequently the same job for the Mayor of San Francisco, including the role of liaison to Silicon Valley CEOs.
 In 1992 he was listed as one of 21 “Silicon Valley Luminaries” (along with Oracle CEO Larry Ellison, Apple CEO John Sculley, HP CEO John Young) by the San Jose Mercury News.

 Lewis and his wife Kathryn own and live at Virginia's historic Mahockney Plantation (www.Mahockney.org).